mrgargsir/MRGARGSIR_Addins-Public/README.md

 ### ✅ INSTALLATION STEPS:
 1. 📂 Extract all files to a folder (if downloaded as zip)
-2. 🖱️ Double-click ` Online Installer.exe`
+2. 🖱️ Double-click ` OnlineInstaller.exe`
 3. ⚠️ If Windows shows security warning, click **"More info"** → **"Run anyway"**
 4. ➡️ Click **Next** → **Next** → **Auto Download** → **Next** → **Next** → **Install**
 5. ⏳ Wait for completion (1-2 minutes)